handokosugiarto/Hero_Electronics_Product_Performance_and_Optimization_Analysis/README.md

 ### Revenue Trends

-- Hero Electronics' revenue performance has shown positive growth from 2016 to 2019 with revenue ranging from US$ 6,947K to US$ 18,265K with Compound Annual Growth Rate
+- Hero Electronics' revenue performance has shown positive growth from 2016 to 2019 with revenue ranging from US$ 6,947K to US$ 18,265K with revenue grew 163%, while demand has increased from 21.4K to 68.4K, with quantity growth rate 215%, and average selling price has declined 14% from US$ 311 to US$ 267.
+Profit increased 160% from US$ 4,107K to US$10,698K.
+These trends suggest that the revenue and profit growth are primarily volume driven growth which may be supported by price discounting or shift to lower price product mixed.
+Even decline in average selling price, the profit margin is remained stable at 59%.